SixArm/mast-cell-help/topics/traditional-chinese-medicine/index.md

 * **Herbal Medicine**: TCM employs a wide array of medicinal herbs and natural substances to create herbal remedies.

-* **Diet and Nutrition**: TCM emphasizes the importance of diet and nutrition in maintaining health.
+* **Diet**: TCM emphasizes the importance of diet and nutrition.
 It classifies foods based on their energetic qualities and their potential to harmonize the body's energy.

 * **Cupping Therapy**: Cupping involves the use of heated glass or plastic cups placed on the skin to create suction.
 This is believed to improve blood circulation, relieve muscle tension, and promote healing.